 Nebuchadnezzar puts Zedekiah in charge of Israel, and despite the noted Israeli prophet Jeremiah’s opposition, Zedekiah organizes a rebellion against Babylon that causes a second Babylonian invasion and the destruction of the temple.
 Many Jews flee to nearby cities and Zedekiah’s sons are all murdered and Zedekiah is brought to Babylon.
 This ends the kingdom of Judah until the Persian army (Achaemenid empire) under Cyrus conquers Babylon in 539 BC and allows all the exiles to return to Jerusalem and rebuild their temple, which is eventually completed while Darius is emperor of Persia.
 During this period of Persian rule, the Jews begin to form a common identity and scriptural canonicity.
 For example, this epoch includes the major Jewish prophets: the Book of Isaiah (Isaiah ben Amoz) emerges from the period of Babylonian captivity in its dramatic praise of the coming of Cyrus, Jeremiah’s prophecy during the revolts against Babylon, and Ezekiel’s prophetic visions.

-In 63 BC Jerusalem is conquered yet again, this time by Rome, under general Pompey.
-Now, Herod is appointed the ‘King of the Jews’ and there is a great deal of civil strife leading to the Jewish-Roman Wars, as Judea is oppressed with taxation and punishments which particularly are harsh and cruel against Jews, including a special tax upon Jews.
+In 63 BC Jerusalem is conquered yet again, this time by Rome, under General Pompey.
+Now, Herod is appointed the ‘King of the Jews’ and there is a great deal of civil strife leading to the Jewish-Roman Wars, as Judea is oppressed with taxation and punishments which are particularly harsh and cruel, including a special tax upon Jews.
 During this time, the temple is again destroyed, this time by Rome.
 Additionally, Emperor Hadrian of Rome renames the region Syria Palaestina in an attempt to remove all reference to Jewish culture.
 In the province at the time are the Saduccee and Pharisee sects of Judaism, as well as minority populations of Samaritans and Greco-Roman Hellenes.
-It was amidst this revolutionary climate that emerged the life of Jesus and other religious figures of the time, such as John the Baptist.
+It was amidst this revolutionary climate that emerged the life of Jesus and other rebellious and religious figures of the time, such as John the Baptist.
 The execution of the former sparks a new Jewish sect, focused on spreading “good news” (or “gospels”) that claim a fulfillment of messianic prophecies made during the days of the Babylonian exile.